ppy/osu-wiki/wiki/Contests/TMWC/2025/en.md

 ![contest banner](img/banner.jpg)

-The **osu!taiko Mapping World Cup 2025** (***TMWC 2025***) is a country-based, multi-stage osu!taiko mapping contest that aimed to crown which nation was the best at creating osu!taiko beatmaps.
+The **osu!taiko Mapping World Cup 2025** (***TMWC 2025***) is a country-based, multi-stage osu!taiko mapping contest that aims to crown which nation is the best at creating osu!taiko beatmaps.

 ## Schedule

-Registrations will open the 18th of July 2025.
-Each round consisted of a mapping phase and a judging phase.
+Registrations open 18 July 2025.
+Each round consists of a mapping phase and a judging phase.

 | Event | Timestamp (UTC) |
 | --: | :-- |